-Royalty free music for YouTube videosThe use of Music Screen's royalty free music for videos in your YouTube film is free for non commercial productions.
+Royalty free music for YouTube videosThe use of Music Screen's music for videos in your YouTube film is free for non commercial productions.
 To find out if you are eligible, please request an authorization via the Contact Page.

 The Importance of the Music in Films

 Films are considered a mainly visual experience, and many people don't stop to consider just how important music is in movies.
 Audiences don't just watch; they also take in auditory stimuli.
 During the time of silent films, music was an essential part of telling the story, and live pianists were employed by theaters to accompany the visual feast.
 Characters were shaped and events foreshadowed using music to convey thought and emotion.

 Chances are that if the music soundtrack were removed from a video, the omission would quickly be noticed.
 The movie would not be as enjoyable, and it would feel like something was missing.
 Music adds to the perception of things unseen.
 It has the power to alter mood and to change it, if needed.
 An epic score makes the sword fights more exciting, or increases the impact of a death.

 Modern films often seem to lack the brilliant scores that were the norm during the Golden Age of Hollywood, when "Gone with the Wind" and "The Adventures of Robin Hood" were hits.
 The 1970s and 1980s also had some of the most memorable original soundtracks, with classics such as John Williams' work on "Star Wars" and "Indiana Jones and the Raiders of the Lost Ark."